-The GravIS web portal (https://gravis.gfz-potsdam.de) was developed to fulfil two main needs in conjunction with the mass anomaly products outlined in Sect.
-2: a basic description of these user-friendly products and their visualization with the possibility to interactively explore the different available products in different regions.
+The GravIS web portal (https://gravis.gfz.de, last access: 21 January 2025) was developed to fulfil two main needs in conjunction with the mass anomaly products outlined in Sect.
+2: a basic description of these user-friendly products and their visualization with the possibility to interactively explore the different products in different regions.